Post-Nasal Drip Nausea: Causes and Treatments

 - Slice a lemon.
 One study showed that lemon scent effectively reduces nausea and vomiting during pregnancy.
 But this may work for those suffering from post-nasal drip nausea too.

 While the above treatments for alleviating nausea are effective, they are only temporary solutions.
-Think of them as like a first-aid solution.
+Think of them as a first-aid solution.
+The best way to avoid post-nasal drip nausea is, obviously, preventing post-nasal drip.

-When to Call the Doctor
+When to Call a Doctor

 Benefit From The Latest Advancements In Probiotic Science With Bionaze